 The good vibes you put out as you go about your work (or project) is what will draw opportunities to you.
 You will recognize them as they come, because they will feed or match your energy.
 There is a knowing about it––a sort of recognition or expectation, a clarity––that will tell you what to do.

 The real goal is staying tuned in to the best of yourself and your dreams.
 You have been creating dreams all your life––every time you experienced something you didn't like––so there is a huge reservoir of them waiting to manifest.
 The more you stay tuned in to your best self, the faster they can come.
 The better you can retrain your thinking to focus on positive and self-confident thoughts, the more clearly you will recognize the opportunities you long for.
 They are all around you.

 Your life could be transformed overnight if you wanted it to be, if you have the discipline.
 Watch your feelings.
 Use them as gauges to direct your thoughts and actions.
 They will tell you when you are tuned in and when you are not.
 When you feel bad, you're not tuned in.
 When you feel great, you are.

 When Does it End?

 Never.
 Life is all about growing and expanding.
-The more you see that you don't like, the more you automatically ask for what you do.
-The more you focus on what excites you, the more you'll draw it to you and the more successful you will feel yourself to be.
+The more you see what you don't like, the more you automatically ask for what you do.
+The more you focus on what you like, the more you'll draw to you and the more successful you will feel yourself to be.
 Then you'll see more you don't like, recognize what you do like, get excited about this new thing, draw it to you . . . and it goes on and on.
-Life and you and those you love will continue to expand for as long as life exists.
+Life and you and those you love will continue to expand for as long as life and you exist.